Mongolia Photography Expedition

-This morning, we leave Ulaanbaatar to catch an early morning flight to Gobi Desert in the south of Mongolia.
+This morning, we leave Ulaanbaatar to catch an early morning flight to the Gobi Desert in the south of Mongolia.
 The Gobi is Asia’s largest desert within the boundaries of two countries, Mongolia and China.
 On arrival, we will drive to Yoliin Am, a gorge within the deep desert located in Gurvan Saikhan National Park.
 We will go on a hike to its valley which is lined with ice almost all year round.
-The valley is also a habitat to wild Ibex and Argali.
+The valley is also a habitat for wild Ibex and Argali.
 From here, we will continue our drive to Khongor dunes, also known as Khongoriin Els, which is Mongolia’s largest sand dunes.
 We will have our lunch break along the way.
 Today's photography will be mainly on landscape, documenting interesting vegetation changes within the vast desert.
 We are expected to arrive at the dunes in the evening.
 Tonight we will stay at the Gobi Erdene Ger Camp.
 We will be taking the wooden cabin with attached bathroom and power point to charge our cameras and electronic equipment.

-Today, we will wake up early for sun rise shoot of the desert landscape.
-After breakfast, we start our exploration of Khongor sand dunes on camel.
+Today, we will wake up early for the sunrise shoot of the desert landscape followed by exploring Khongor dunes on a camel.
 We will get to the singing dunes and will attempt to get to the top of the dune for its spectacular view and to photograph the amazing landscape.
 We might probably get a sight of the sacred river which is an oasis for nomads and their herds.
 Later in the day, we will spend some time with a nomad family to gain more insight into their lifestyle.
-Lunch will be at the ger camp for lunch.
+Lunch will be at the ger camp.
 After lunch, we will gather at camp to review our photographs and to discuss the techniques for the afternoon sunset shoot.
 Overnight at the Gobi Erdene Ger Camp.